bluepintail/bluepintail.github.io/_posts/2020-10-19-medalla-2-validator-taxonomy.md

 ![png](/assets/images/medalla-2-validator-taxonomy_files/medalla-2-validator-taxonomy_16_0.png)

 ## Participation statistics
-Another way of looking at the data is to consider the distribution of participation rates by epoch.
+Another way of looking at the data is to consider the statistical distribution of participation rates by epoch.
 This can give us a better sense of what proportion of epochs fall above any particular partcipation rate.
 Clearly the key rate of greatest significance is ⅔, but a sense of the shape of the overall distribution may tell us more than this number alone.

 In the statistics and plots below we find that over 90% of epochs were above ⅔ participation.
 This proportion increases slightly if we ignore unresponsive (i.e. absent, dormant or abandoned) validators.
 We know that the previously mentioned roughtime incident was responsible for a prolonged periods of non-finalisation, and this will be explored in the next notebook.
 To take a look at how the network has performed since the resolution of this instance, the analysis is repeated in the second row, starting from epoch 5000.

 From epoch 5000 onwards, we find that 99.8% of epochs reached the ⅔ quorum.
 If we exclude unresponsive validators, this reaches 100%.

-<details><summary><code>input 10</code></summary>
+<details><summary><code>input 13</code></summary>

 ```python
 # participation rate statistics - include/exclude roughtime, non-live validators